 Always keep in mind that:

-- Disagreements happen, but should not be an excuse for poor behavior and bad manners.
-When disagreements do happen, we will work together to solve them effectively in a way that ensures everyone's success.
-If you find yourself feeling frustrated, take a step back from the keyboard.
+- Disagreements happen, but are not an excuse for poor behavior and bad manners.
+When disagreements do happen, work together to solve them effectively in a way that ensures everyone's success.
+If you find yourself feeling frustrated, take a step back from the keyboard or discussion.

 - Not everyone will understand jokes, sarcasm, oblique references, colloquialisms, or euphemisms in the same way you do.
-Always try to empathize with the the other parties and recognize they may come from a different background and interpret words differently than you.
+Always empathize with the other parties and recognize they may come from a different background and interpret words differently than you.

 - Sexist, racist, or other prejudicial or exclusionary comments are never welcome in the HashiCorp community.

-Harassment comes in many forms, including but not limited to: offensive verbal or written comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, and sexual images.
-Harassment also includes: stalking, persistent following, intrusive or otherwise unwanted photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
+Harassment comes in many forms, including but not limited to: offensive verbal or written comments related to sex, gender, sexual orientation, disability, physical appearance, body size, race, religion, and sexual images, inappropriate physical contact or unwelcome sexual attention.
+Other unacceptable behavior includes: stalking, persistent following, intrusive or otherwise unwanted photography or recording, sustained disruption of talks or other events.

-Harassment and other exclusionary behavior are not acceptable.
+Harassment and other exclusionary or prejudicial behavior are not acceptable and will not be tolerated.
 This includes, but is not limited to:

 - Violent threats or language directed against another person.